CANCER STORIES

 read more

-David’s story – Kidney cancer
+David’s story – kidney cancer

-David’s story – Kidney cancer
+David’s story – kidney cancer

 When retired senior manager David Blunt spotted blood in his urine, he said he was a ‘typical man’ and ignored the signs.
 David, who lives outside Huddersfield in rural South Kirklees, first noticed the signs in February last year, but dismissed them as ‘just a drop...